SplittyDev/spotify-rs/README.md

 ```

 ## F.A.Q.
 **It doesn't connect, what's wrong?**
-You probably forgot to start Spotify.
-Also make sure that the SpotifyWebHelper process is active.
+Make sure that Spotify is running and the SpotifyWebHelper process is active.

-If you can't find SpotifyWebHelper.exe in your process list,
-you might have it disabled.
+If you can't find SpotifyWebHelper.exe in your process list, you might have disabled it by accident.
 Here's how you enable it:

 - Open Spotify
 - Press `Ctrl` + `P` to open the preferences